Check out Montréal’s lushest green terraces

 Riverside

-Set in an industrial section of the Lachine Canal, Riverside is a bar with a massive green patio and a raucous festive atmosphere.
-Munch on a personal pizza—and you can share your crusts with your pooch, because dogs are welcome.
+Set in an industrial section of the Lachine Canal, Riverside is a bar with a massive green patio and a raucous festive atmosphere that’s home base for some of the city’s coolest parties.
+Share your pizza crusts with your pooch, because dogs are more than welcome to join in the fun.

 Vices & Versa